+The practical endorsement is not explicitly covered on this course, however relevant experiments and techniques will be discussed where appropriate throughout.
 The course examines key topic areas and extensive use will be made of previous exam questions to illustrate relevant principles.
 The course will focus on exam technique and relating principles to applications.